Tinkerforge/red-brick/image/readme.txt

 Building the Image
 ------------------

-Requires a recent Debian or Ubuntu installation with Internet connection.
+This requires a recent Debian or Ubuntu installation with Internet connection.
+Also make sure that the filesystem you're running this on is not mounted with the nodev or noexec options as they hinder the root-fs generation process.

 First run